What does an American Family education really look like?

 How did AFE start?

-- The revelation that corporate and federal influence in education was moving at an alarming rate towards very undesirable ends, inspired the Spencer family to find a solution outside the “public” school system for their children.
-After experiencing and/or studying just about every educational option, Kathryn Spencer had a collection of true educational principles but did not find an existing system of education that included all of these principles.
+- The revelation that corporate and federal influence in education was moving at an alarming rate towards very undesirable ends, inspired a family to find a solution outside the “public” school system for their children.
+After experiencing and/or studying just about every educational option, Kathryn had a collection of true educational principles but did not find an existing system of education that included all of these principles.
 Wanting to help multiple families rather than just their own, it became obvious the solution was to create a program that could incorporate true principles of education.
 With a few families, American Family Education started in 2014.
 Our first campus location was purchased just in time for the following school year.
+(For more about our Founder, click HERE.)

 What curriculum is used?